sokinpui/website/wikis/how-to-deploy.md

 ---
-title: How to deploy the website
+title: How to deploy this website
 desc: Documentation for deploying this website
 createdAt: "2025-11-15T10:00:00Z"
 ---